-Choosing the right Content Management System may be the most important decision you have to make when stepping into the online world.
-It is important to think of the CMS that aligns with your situation, demands, and goals, one that’s future proof and offers you the right online performance.
-Besides that, it’s crucial to have an open source CMS.
+Choosing the right Content Management System may be the most critical decision you have to make when stepping into the online world.
+It is essential to think of the CMS that aligns with your situation, demands, and goals, one that's future proof and offers you the right online performance.
+Besides that, it's crucial to have an open-source CMS.
 Read this blog to find out how a CMS can help you fulfill these requirements.

-Although it would make the decision incredibly easy, it’s good to know that there isn’t a one size fits all solution for Content Management Systems.
-The reason that a CMS doesn’t fit the needs of all companies in the world, is because people don’t have the same needs, goals and target groups.
+Although it would make the decision incredibly easy, it's good to know that there isn't a one size fits all solution for Content Management Systems.
+The reason that a CMS doesn't meet the needs of all companies in the world is that people don't have the same needs, goals, and target groups.

-Besides using and changing the software for free, an open source CMS also gives you a lot of independence.
-When using an open source CMS you can ask the thousands of people developing and improving the CMS every day.
-You can go to several companies to develop your online product, and you also ask multiple contributors that actively update and use the CMS.
+Besides using and changing the software for free, an open-source CMS also gives you a lot of independence.
+When using an open-source CMS, you can ask the thousands of people developing and improving the CMS every day.
+You can go to several companies to build your online product, and you also ask multiple contributors that actively update and use the CMS.

 Because so many people use this CMS, your system is less vulnerable to hackers.
-Besides having a team of developers that keep an eye on all the input and solve issues really quick, your CMS gets updated frequently, and developers develop it further.
+Besides having a team of developers that keep an eye on all the input and solve issues quickly, your CMS gets updated frequently, and developers develop it further.

-Security gets more important every day.
+Security gets more critical every day.
 While legislation is becoming stricter in terms of security and privacy, consumers are feeling less secure online after incidents like the Cambridge Analytica scandal.
-A CMS that ensures security for your organization, as well as your customers, should be priority number one.
+A CMS that ensures protection for your organization, as well as your customers, should be priority number one.

-In the basis, every CMS has its own security measures, like encrypting, documentation, an active team that checks all the code, and a security protocol.
+On the basis, every CMS has its own security measures, like encrypting, documentation, a dynamic team that checks all the code, and a security protocol.
 Still, some Content Management Systems are more vulnerable than others.
 Hackers, for instance, are more focused on popular CMSs like WordPress and Drupal.
-Almost have of all the available websites are made in WordPress, you can imagine the enormous amount of data hackers could obtain when hacking the right website.
+Almost half of all the available websites are made in WordPress.
+You can imagine the enormous amount of data hackers could obtain when hacking the right website.

 Updating your CMS and plugins is vital to maintain security.
-That’s why it’s important to take a look at the quality of the update and testing the update before actually updating the live website, so no severe changes are made within the CMS.
+That's why it's essential to take a look at the quality of the update and to test the update before actually updating the live website, so no severe changes are made within the CMS.

-Finally, it’s nice to manage roles and rights so the people in your team can only change the things they need to worry about.
+Finally, it's nice to manage roles and rights, so the people in your team can only change the things they need to worry about.
 This is how you avoid unexplainable changes in the CMS and your online products.
-Choose a CMS that lets you manage the roles and rights in your team.
+Choose a CMS that lets you manage the roles and rights of your team.

 Want to know more about how a CMS and you can make an online product more secure?
 Read all about it in our blog about MODX and security.

 In an earlier blog, we wrote about the importance of speed and how a CMS, like MODX, can help you with that.
-Speed is crucial, users already leave a website when loading takes more than 3 seconds1!
-Although speed coincides with the size of your content (many huge images and videos delays your loading speed), a CMS can help you too.
+Speed is crucial; users already leave a website when loading takes more than three seconds1!
+Although speed coincides with the size of your content (many large images and videos delays your loading speed), a CMS can help you too.

-Some CMSs don’t have a lot of code in their base.
-A CMS like MODX can be seen as a framework only featuring the most important functionalities everyone needs.
-With a framework CMS you only have to add those features or plugins you need to achieve your goals.
-That’s how your website doesn’t get loaded with unnecessary code, which can result in a faster website.
+Some CMSs don't have a lot of code in their base.
+A CMS like MODX can be seen as a framework only featuring the most essential functionalities everyone needs.
+With a framework CMS, you only have to add those features or plugins you need to achieve your goals.
+That's how your website doesn't get loaded with unnecessary code, which can result in a faster website.

 Caching the content on your website can enhance the loading speed too.
 Caching is saving the content shown on pages when users have seen the page.
-When saving or caching this content, it doesn’t have to get loaded all again when a user visits your website again.
-Not all CMSs offer this functionality, so it’s important to consider this when choosing a CMS.
+When saving or caching this content, it doesn't have to get loaded all again when a user revisits your website.
+Not all CMSs offer this functionality, so it's essential to consider this when choosing a CMS.

 Finally, it's important to be visible online.
 Besides writing amazing SEO content, CMSs can help you too.

-Many Content Management Systems offer plugins that help you meet certain SEO criteria.
-Keeping track of the number of keywords used in your texts, titles, headers and meta description, for example.
-But simplifying the creation of redirects is an important SEO functionality too.
-When you can add redirects, you don’t lose the SEO value of a page when this gets a new URL.
+Many Content Management Systems offer plugins that help you meet specific SEO criteria—keeping track of the number of keywords used in your texts, titles, headers, and meta description, for example.
+But simplifying the creation of redirects is a vital SEO functionality too.
+When you can add redirects, you don't lose the SEO value of a page when this gets a new URL.

-Every organization starts small before becoming a big enterprise, in the online world it’s the same.
+Every organization starts small before becoming a big enterprise; in the online world, it's the same.
 Some CMSs are more suitable for smaller websites like a blog or a simple one-pager.
-Other CMSs are suitable for both small and complex, multilingual and big websites.
-Both CMSs are good but do consider that your organization might grow in the future and may need a more solid content and data platform.
-It’s smart to consider this, before adding all the content in a CMS that can’t be expanded.
-So ask yourself the question ‘what’s the goal of your organization in terms of expanding online?’.
+Other CMSs are ideal for both small sites and complex, multilingual, and big ones.
+Both CMSs are good, but do consider that your organization might grow in the future and may need a more solid content and data platform.
+It's smart to consider this, before adding all the content in a CMS that can't be expanded.
+So ask yourself the question, 'what's the goal of your organization in terms of expanding online?'.

-Besides expanding your website, adapting it is important too.
-Your brand has to be up-to-date every day, trends are continuously changing and the needs of your target group too.
+Besides expanding your website, adapting it is crucial too.
+Your brand has to be up-to-date every day.
+Trends are continuously changing, and the needs of your target group also.
 Focus on the adaptability of the CMS.
-Can you easily make changes in the design, template or theme yourself, or do you really need developers for this?
-How many changes do you think you want to make and how much are these changes worth to you?
-These are all important questions to make your online product future proof.
+Can you easily make changes in the design, template, or theme yourself, or do you need developers for this?
+How many revisions do you think you want to make, and how much are these changes worth to you?
+These are all critical questions to make your online product future proof.

-Besides that, it’s also great when the systems you already use can be integrated into the CMS, so you don’t need to adapt to the CMS.
-This way, you can easily get to know how to work in a certain CMS, while still using software for ERP, CRM, chat, and marketing automation you know.
+Besides that, it's also great when the systems you already use can be integrated into the CMS, so you don't need to adapt to the CMS.
+This way, you can quickly get to know how to work in a certain CMS while still using the software for ERP, CRM, chat, and marketing automation you're familiar with.

-Besides the CMS, it’s good to have a support team ready to answer your questions and give you advice.
-Luckily (almost) every CMS offers great support.
-One by expansive documentation, another by forums, support chats or a dedicated online community.
+Besides the CMS, it's good to have a support team ready to answer your questions and give you advice.
+Luckily (almost) every CMS offers excellent support.
+One by comprehensive documentation, another by forums, support chats, or a dedicated online community.